Friday, March 30, 2018

 Meet Effort Montgomery

-"Ya can't pee while yer walking!"
+"Ya can't pee while ya walk!"
 Effort said to himself out loud as he stepped back from behind the sheltering elm and returned to the sidewalk.
-He skipped a little as he continued his adventure from school to home.
-It was the last day of school and he was full of joy like only a twelve year old boy can have facing a whole summer of days of unknown adventure.
+He skipped a little as he continued his adventure from Peterson Elementary to home.
+It was the last day of school and he was full of joy like only a twelve-year-old boy can have facing a whole summer of days of unknown exploration.

-First though, he had to make a quick stop at Parsons Grocery to pick up milk as his mom had asked before he left the house that morning.
+First though, he had to make a quick stop at Parsons Grocery to pick up milk like mom asked him to before he left the house that morning.
 And she was rewarding him with enough extra money to buy two packs of baseball cards and a soda!
 He crossed Washington Street at 3rd and stood in front of the store looking through the windows at the candy and cards and other boy-worthy desirables.

-"Good afternoon Effort!" a loud friendly voice interrupted his daydream.
+"Good afternoon Effort!" a loud happy voice interrupted his daydream.

 "Oh!, good afternoon Mr. Winters!"
 Effort replied.

 John Winters was a picturesque storekeeper who purchased the grocery from Theodore Parsons 25 years ago.
-John had a friendly face with a bald head and white apron over a rotund belly.
-He was friendly and fun to talk with and all the kids liked him.
+John had a friendly face with a bald head and white apron over a pudgy belly.
+He was affable and fun to talk with and all the kids liked him.
 And Mr. Winters liked Effort too.

 "Say, you picking up something for your mom?"